Home

 [Top]

-Bad nutrition is often the cause of many health problems, both physical and mental.
+Bad nutrition is often the cause of many health problems, as well as being the cause of physical illness, it is also one of the causes of mental illness.

 A bad diet can cause conditions such as obesity, diabetes, scurvy, heart disease, high blood pressure, osteoporosis, cardiovascular disease, depression and stress.